aeaguilarn/ScrabbleAid/README.md

 1. Clone or download the project into your computer.

 2. Install the pods to generate the application workspace file.
-In the terminal, go to the directory where you cloned or downloaded the project, and run the command pod install.
-This will generate a file called ScrabbleAid.xcworkspace.
+In the terminal, go to the directory where you cloned or downloaded the project, and run the command **pod install**.
+This will generate a file called **ScrabbleAid.xcworkspace**.

-3. Open the ScrabbleAid.xcworkspace file with Xcode.
+3. Open the **ScrabbleAid.xcworkspace** file with **Xcode**.

-4. Modify the bundle identifier and select the development team in General->Signing.
+4. Modify the bundle identifier and select the development team in **General->Signing**.

-5. Build and run the app in Xcode.
+5. Build and run the app in **Xcode**.
 Note that the app can't be ran on the Xcode simulator, it must be ran on a real iOS device.
 (This application was made to run on an iPhone XR).